imnotteixeira/personal-website/src/content/niaefeup-retrospective.md

 In the beginning, a lot of people were excited to work on it, but eventually it was me and a couple more.
 It was the first time I was managing, or at least *guiding* a project this big and clearly I was not able to keep my workforce.
 It was nothing special, eventually people just naturally lost interest due to the lack of "goal accomplishments".

 I believe that when starting a big project, you won't see the effects of your work in practice right away, as if it were an object abiding to Newton's first law.
-It takes a lot more effort to make something move when it is stopped than if it wore already moving.
+It takes a lot more effort to make something move when it is stopped than if it were already moving.

 This, along with the fact that I strived for attention to detail, meant that the project would start slowly.
 I was aware of this and called it an investment.
 I didn't want to create a project that had to be rebuilt or was really hard to contribute to just after I left.
 This priority in quality over time was important for me.